Marcus Semien Player Props: Rangers vs. Nationals

 Marcus Semien At The Plate

-- Semien has an OPS of .777, fueled by an OBP of .337 and a team-best slugging percentage of .440 this season.
+- Semien leads Texas with a slugging percentage of .440, fueled by 39 extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 64th, and he is 67th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 61st, and he is 67th in the league in slugging.

-- Semien has reached base via a hit in 66 games this year (of 88 played), and had multiple hits in 29 of those games.

-- Semien has driven home a run in 37 games this season (42.0%), including more than one RBI in 14.8% of his games and producing three or more of his team's runs on five occasions..
+- In 41.6% of his games this year, Semien has had at least one RBI.
+He's picked up more than one in 14.6% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.